centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-databases-elasticsearch.md

 yum install centreon-plugin-Applications-Databases-Elasticsearch
 ```

-2. Instal the Plugin-Pack 'Elasticsearch' in the " Configuration  >  Plugin Packs"  page of the Web Centreon interface
+2. Install the Plugin-Pack 'Elasticsearch' in the " Configuration  >  Plugin Packs"  page of the Web Centreon interface

 <!--Offline Licenses-->